rn-vn/solution-2024/README.md

 - Riko Homma

-## [App Name] - SDGs Bingo Game
+## StuDyGoals Bingo
 This application is designed to help you better understand the SDG goals.

 Specifically, through bingo games, users can deepen their understanding and take concrete actions toward a sustainable society.

 ## SDGs 4: Quality Education